codegino/jayway/README.md

 ## Assumptions

+### Styling

+- I used pixels in most sizes for the reviewers' convenience, so there's no need to convert from `rem`.
+- Since there are no other card sizes provided for different screen sizes, I assume card sizes won't grow in height and width(excluding list view).

+### Choice of tech stacks

 Since there are no clear criteria on how tech stack choice will be assessed, I listed some assumptions on what I chose to use.

-### Choice of tech stacks

 #### Create React App